 Detailed projects will be developed in collaboration with each successful applicant.

-Researchers will be given exposure to interdisciplinary research and the opportunity to develop skills in a variety of areas including: statistical analyses, bioinformatics, modelling, and laboratory work.
-Ideally applicants will have an interest in, expertise or familiarity with one or more of the following: phytoplankton culture, oceanic cruise experience, physiological, biochemical and molecular assays on phytoplankton, bioinformatics techniques especially transcriptomics on non-model organisms, marine ecological modelling, or computationally-intensive statistical analyses.
+Researchers will be given exposure to interdisciplinary research and the opportunity to develop skills in a variety of areas including: statistical analyses, bioinformatics, modeling, and laboratory work.
+Ideally applicants will have an interest in, expertise or familiarity with one or more of the following: phytoplankton culture, oceanic cruise experience, physiological, biochemical and molecular assays on phytoplankton, bioinformatics techniques especially transcriptomics on non-model organisms, marine ecological modeling, or computationally-intensive statistical analyses.

-Students and post-doctoral fellows are to be housed at Dalhousie University in the Oceanography or Mathematics and Statistics departments to work with Dr. Zoe Finkel and Dr. Andrew Irwin.
+Researchers will join Dalhousie University in the Oceanography or Mathematics and Statistics departments to work with Dr. Zoe Finkel and Dr. Andrew Irwin.
 There will be opportunities to interact with collaborating groups at MIT, University of Washington, and the Simons Foundation.
 Researchers will participate in collaboration meetings and workshops.